 Credit card payments can take up a significant chunk of your monthly budget—especially with interest rates constantly rising or falling.

 Lowering that monthly payment amount requires a series of effective strategies to decrease your balances or lower their interest rate, which, in turn, lowers your monthly credit card payments.

 Average Debt in the US

 The average American household with a credit card balance owes around $6,300, according to the most recent data from the Federal Reserve's Survey of Consumer Finances.
 In 2019, about 45% of families in the U.S. still owed a balance after their last credit card payment.

-While credit card balances in the U.S. overall decreased from 2019 to 2020, the total revolving debt (which consists mainly of credit card debt) in the U.S. is still $974.9 billion.
+Credit card balances in the U.S. overall increased from 2020 to 2021, and the total revolving debt (which consists mainly of credit card debt) in the U.S. is still $992.2 billion.

 Pay More Than the Minimum Monthly Payment

 Most credit card issuers only require you to pay between 2% and 4% of your credit card balance each month.
-However, we recommend paying in full—not only do you avoid interest thanks to a credit card’s grace period, you also avoid credit card debt.
+However, we recommend paying in full—not only do you avoid interest thanks to a credit card’s grace period, but you also avoid credit card debt.
 However, if you've accumulated a balance larger than you can pay in one month, paying as much as you can above the minimum is the next best option.

 Paying just the minimum increases both the total interest and the time it takes to pay off your credit card balance.

 Prioritize Your Debt